Cactaceae

 Pereskiopsis sp.

 A Central American tree forming cactus with thin stems and true leaves.
 Large rose-like yellow flowers.
 Grows quickly and works great as a grafting stock for cactus seedlings.
 The leaves are edible.
 Regular watering and feeding.
-Z10a
+Roots quickly from cuttings Z10a

 Selenicereus grandiflorus ”Queen of the Night”